abpframework/abp/docs/en/Distributed-Event-Bus.md

 ### Received events

-The `DistributedEventReceived` local event is published when your application receives a event from the distributed event bus. `DistributedEventReceived` class has the following fields:
+The `DistributedEventReceived` local event is published when your application receives an event from the distributed event bus. `DistributedEventReceived` class has the following fields:

 - **`Source`:** It represents the source of the distributed event.
 Source can be `Direct`, `Inbox`, `Outbox`.
 - **`EventName`:** It represents the [name](#event-name) of the event received.